marcjulianschwarz/obsidian-vault-notes/concepts/Productivity/Just be bored and you will level up.md

-# Just be bored and you will level up

 The idea behind this is that when you are bored and literally doing nothing, your dopamin level is going to shrink to a base level where it usually is not.
 After being bored for long enough this will feel uncomfortable and you will want to do something.